pomerium/protoutil/README.md

 - `fieldmasks` contains utilities for building and comparing field masks (`fieldmaskpb.FieldMask`).

-- `merge` contains a replacement for the upstream merge function containing extra options.
+- `merge` contains a replacement for the upstream merge function with extra options.

 - `messages` contains a few helpful generic functions for working with message types.